hotrodorm/hotrod/attic/docs/data-types.md

   </select>
 ```

-### C. Table Column in LiveSQL
+### C. Table Column in LiveSQL Select by Criteria

-When using a *Select By Criteria* the columns are retrieved into the Employee class the same way as in case A:
+When using a *Select By Criteria* the columns `salary` and `bonus` are retrieved into the Employee class the same way as in case A:

 ```java
   EmployeeTable e = EmployeeDAO.newTable();